mdn/content/files/en-us/web/api/web_periodic_background_synchronization_api/index.md

 - {{domxref('PeriodicSyncManager')}}
   - : Registers tasks to be run in a service worker at periodic intervals with network connectivity.
 These tasks are referred to as periodic background sync requests.
 - {{domxref('PeriodicSyncEvent')}}
-  - : Represents a synchronization event, sent to the {{domxref('ServiceWorkerGlobalScope', 'global scope')}} of a {{domxref('ServiceWorker')}}.
+  - : Represents a synchronization event, sent to the {{domxref("ServiceWorkerGlobalScope", "global scope", "", "nocode")}} of a {{domxref("Service Worker API", "ServiceWorker", "", "nocode")}}.
 It provides a way to run tasks in the service worker with network connectivity.

 ## Service Worker Additions

-The following additions to the {{domxref('Service Worker API')}} are specified in the Periodic Background Sync specification to provide an entry point for using Periodic Background Sync.
+The following additions to the {{domxref("Service Worker API", "", "", "nocode")}} are specified in the Periodic Background Sync specification to provide an entry point for using Periodic Background Sync.

 - {{domxref("ServiceWorkerRegistration.periodicSync")}} {{ReadOnlyInline}}
   - : Returns a reference to the {{domxref("PeriodicSyncManager")}} interface for registering tasks to run at specific intervals.
-- {{domxref("ServiceWorkerGlobalScope.periodicsync_event", "onperiodicsync")}}
+- {{domxref("ServiceWorkerGlobalScope/periodicsync_event", "periodicsync")}} event
-  - : An event handler fired whenever a {{domxref("ServiceWorkerGlobalScope.periodicsync_event", "periodicsync")}} event occurs.
-This happens at timed intervals, that are specified when registering a {{domxref('PeriodicSyncManager')}}.
+  - : Occurs at periodic intervals, which were specified when registering a {{domxref("PeriodicSyncManager")}}.

 ## Examples